solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 Natron | 1.04 | 1.31 | 1.62
 | 99.15 | 99.81 | 100.70

-The content of the constituent parts decomposable by hydrochloric acid, excluding the olivine, indicates a feldspar.
+The content of the constituent parts decomposable by acids, excluding the olivine, indicates a feldspar.
 Though we have in it:

 SiO₂ 34.45 with 18.37 oxygen
 Al₂O₃ 0.86 with 0.40